minio/mc/docs/minio-client-complete-guide.md

   --help, -h				Help of mirror.
   --force					Force overwrite of an existing target(s).
   --fake					Perform a fake mirror operation.
   --watch, -w				Watch and mirror for changes.
   --remove					Remove extraneous file(s) on target.
+  --region value			Specify which region to select when creating new buckets. (default: "us-east-1") -a						Preserve bucket policies rules.

+ENVIRONMENT VARIABLES:
+    MC_MULTIPART_THREADS: To set number of multipart threads.
+By default it is 4.
+    MC_MULTIPART_DISABLE: To disable multipart uploads set to 1.
 ```

 *Example: Mirror a local directory to 'mybucket' on https://play.minio.io:9000.*